kplachecki/budget-app/README.md

 ## Project is still in development process

 ### Future steps:
-- connecting to database (done, waiting for merge)
+- connecting to database (done)
-- login screen & authorization (in progress)
+- login screen & authorization (done)
-- UX/UI refactor
+- UX/UI refactor (in progress)
 - REDUX implementation
 - new features..
 - ..